 Accounting is a less exciting part of running an ecommerce business, but it is a necessary component in determining the company’s success.
 Many sellers undertake these tasks when the business first launches, but they often turn to accountants for help later on.

-No matter who is handling the bookkeeping, it is crucial to know some of the basics of accounting for ecommerce companies so sellers understand they are not handling financial control of their business to another individual.
+No matter who is handling the bookkeeping, it is crucial to know some of the basics of accounting for ecommerce companies so sellers understand they are not handing financial control of their business to another individual.
 Knowing the basics of accounting also helps to make sense of all the jargon.

 “Accounting is the language of business,” according to Warren Buffet.
 Understanding this language, therefore, can be the difference between an ecommerce hub’s success or its failure.